longhorn/longhorn/docs/restore_statefulset.md

 3. Go to [General Instructions](#general-instructions).

-### FlexVolume Instructions
+### Flexvolume Instructions
-Because of the implementation of `FlexVolume`, creating the Longhorn volumes from the `Longhorn UI` manually can be skipped.
+Because of the implementation of `Flexvolume`, creating the Longhorn volumes from the `Longhorn UI` manually can be skipped.
 Instead, follow these
 instructions:
 1. Connect to the `Longhorn UI` page in your web browser.
 Under the `Backup` tab,